crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

     IdentityFile ~/.ssh/id_ed25519.key
 ```

-Create a file `~/.ssh/config` with the content above, then connect to the server using the simple command below:
+Create a file `~/.ssh/config` on your computer, with the content above, then connect to the server using the simple command below:

     $ ssh myserver

-SSH config entries are also useful to specify speific user names for specific servers.
+SSH config entries are also useful to specify specific usernames for specific servers.
 E.g.,
 ```
 Host github.com
     HostName github.com